 Paramedics are part of accident and emergency ambulance crews, providing pre-hospital care and treatment to acutely ill or injured patients.
-They must be registered with the Health and Care Professions Council and take an HCPCapproved course, either full-time at university (following A-levels or equivalent) or part-time while a student paramedic with an ambulance trust.
+You'll need to take a Health and Care Professions Council (HCPC)-approved course, either full-time at university (following A-levels or equivalent) or part-time while a student paramedic with an ambulance trust before registering with the HCPC.
 A degree apprenticeship in paramedic science may be available in your area.